 SHA's development entity, Central Carolina Strategic Developers will earn developers' fees as a result of these redevelopment transactions.

 SHA intends to expand the number of project-based vouchers in the upcoming years.
-SHA will convert its public housing portfolio via the project-based voucher method.
+SHA plans to convert its remaining public housing portfolio using RAD or another redevelopment method.